strawberryfield/breakfast/postmortem/postmortem.md

 #### Testing

-No tester is credited, I sent my game to some friend of mine, but nobody effectively played the game.
+No tester is credited, I sent my game to some friend of mine, but no one really played the game.

 I wasn't interested in someone stressing the game with absurd situations, I was looking for someone who would get into the story and complete it as a pastime.